mhazley/matthazley.com/content/cv.md

 diverse platforms (C, C++, Python, and Go).

-I specialized in architecting and developing embedded solutions that seamlessly interfaced with cloud services, mobile applications, and even peer devices—becoming a go-to expert in M2M/IoT protocols such as BLE, MQTT, and CoAP.
-For cutting-edge prototypes, particularly as devices grew smaller and more specialized, I often designed custom PCBs to enhance performance and integration.
+I specialized in architecting and developing embedded solutions that seamlessly interfaced with cloud services, mobile applications, and even peer devices, becoming a go-to expert in M2M/IoT protocols such as BLE, MQTT, and CoAP.
+For cutting-edge prototypes, particularly as devices grew smaller and more specialised, I often designed custom PCBs to enhance performance and integration.

 A key figure in Dyson’s Smart Home Strategy, I represented the company as a Matter expert and ambassador to the Connectivity Standards Alliance.
-As a contributor to Matter v1.2, v1.3, and v1.4, I chaired the Air Quality Tiger Team, leading the introduction of two new device types into the standard.
-My work established Dyson as a forward-thinking leader within the CSA.
+As a contributor to Matter v1.2, v1.3, and v1.4, I chaired the Air Quality Tiger Team, leading the introduction of the Air Purifier and Air Quality Sensor into the standard.
+I also contributed significantly to the Robot Vacuum Cleaner strategy and development.

-In addition to hands-on technical work, I led a team of engineers as a Tech Lead, collaborating with both technical and non-technical stakeholders to shape and realize product requirements within real-world technological constraints.
+In addition to hands-on technical work, I led a team of engineers as a Tech Lead, collaborating with both technical and non-technical stakeholders to shape product requirements within real-world technological constraints.
-Acting as a Systems Engineer and Product Owner, I guided multi-disciplinary teams to bring product concepts to life, often overseeing complex end-to-end feature development.
+Acting as a Systems Engineer and Product Owner, I guided multi-disciplinary teams to bring product concepts to life, often overseeing complex end-to-end feature development including firmware, mobile app and cloud software.

-My role also involved researching emerging technologies, where I explored innovations like mesh networking (Thread, Bluetooth Mesh), LPWAN (LTE-M, NB-IoT), BlueZ for Linux Bluetooth, and deploying Matter and Docker on embedded Linux platforms.
+My role also involved researching emerging technologies, where I explored innovations like mesh networking (Thread, Bluetooth Mesh, DECT NR+), LPWAN (LTE-M, NB-IoT), BlueZ for Linux Bluetooth, and deploying Matter and Docker on embedded Linux platforms.

 Alongside my technical responsibilities, I mentored and managed a team of five engineers, fostering skill development and growth while advancing Dyson’s innovation roadmap.